phppr/OLD-phppr.net/wp-content/plugins/captcha/readme.txt

 The author of the Captcha also recommends the following plugins:

+*  <a href="http://wordpress.org/plugins/limit-attempts/">Limit Attempts</a> - This plugin allows you to limit users' attempts to log in to your website, as well as create and edit black- and whitelists.
+This way, you will be able to manage access to your website and its content and protect it from spam and unwanted visitors.
+There is also a premium version of the plugin - <a href="http://bestwebsoft.com/plugin/limit-attempts-pro/?k=c6b924d096b75a288daf0e49a58f93c2">Limited Attempts Pro</a>, with more useful features available.
+With the pro version, you recieve a possibility to add ranges of IP addresses or IP masks to black- and whitelists.
+Also, it is compatible with Captcha Pro plugin, so all functionality of Limit Attempts Pro can be apllied to all forms when Captcha Pro is activated.
 * <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
 You can also use the auto mode or manual mode for updating and set email notifications.
 There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/updater-pro/?k=0864088de1701a5e104ffb77c6d7011c">Updater Pro</a> with more useful features available.
 It can make backup of all your files and database before updating.
 Also it can forbid some plugins or WordPress Core update.